 \section{Conclusion}

-This survey provides an up-to-date review of LLMGAs through a unified analytical framework.
-At the single agent level, we synthesize prior work across three core components, memory, reasoning, and perception-action interfaces, that together describe how agents perceive, think, and act through language.
+This survey provides an up-to-date review of LLMGAs through an analytical framework.
+At the single agent level, we synthesize prior work across three core components, memory, reasoning, and perception-action interface, that together describe how agents perceive, think, and act through language.
 Extending this foundation, we introduce a complementary multi-agent framework for analyzing communication protocols and organizational structures that govern coordination, task allocation, and large-scale stability.
-To connect these design dimensions with gameplay contexts, we further introduce a challenge-centered taxonomy that maps six major game genres to their dominant agent design requirements, from low-latency control in action games to open-ended goal generation in sandbox worlds.
+We further introduce a challenge-centered taxonomy that maps six major game genres to their dominant agent design requirements, from low-latency response in action games to open-ended goal generation in sandbox worlds.
 Together, these perspectives present a coherent view of how language-enabled agents operate in interactive game environments and outline key challenges that define the next stage of research.